 Writing Tasks & Reading Checks: Beginning the second day of class, we will use examination Green Books available at the LBCC Book Store at the start of every class period.
-These "green books" will be the way in which you receive credit for the reading you do outside of class, as well as allowing you a space to further engage with the material.
+These "Green Books" will be the way in which you receive credit for the reading you do outside of class, as well as allowing you a space to further engage with the material.
 Sometimes I will ask you to complete specifically directed questions intending to show that you have done the reading; more often I will ask you to engage with the reading more extensively by freewriting in your green book.
 There will also be longer in-class writing tasks intended to deepen your understanding of key writing and rhetoric principles.
-There are more reading checks in this term than there are points available, which means that you can miss a couple without it negatively impacting your grade.
-Green books will be graded as follows:
+Green Books will be graded as follows:

-7 points-entry shows a clear understanding of, or concerted engagement with, the content of the assigned reading.
+- ✓ + Entry shows a clear understanding of, or concerted engagement with, the content of the assigned reading.
 Entry uses specific, textual examples (quote, paraphrase, or summary) from the reading to support claims.
-There is no doubt that the student read the assigned reading.

-4-6 points-entry shows some understanding of, or some engagement with the content of the assigned reading.
+There is no doubt that the student read the assigned reading. - ✓ Entry shows some understanding of, or some engagement with the content of the assigned reading.
 Entry uses some examples (quote, paraphrase, or summary) from the reading to support claims.
-There is no doubt that the student read the assigned reading.

-0-3 points-entry shows little to no understanding of or engagement with the content of the assigned reading.
+There is no doubt that the student read the assigned reading. - ✓ Entry shows little to no understanding of or engagement with the content of the assigned reading.
 Entry uses few or no examples (quote, paraphrase, or summary) from the reading to support claims.
 It is unclear whether the student read the assigned reading.